jasonjoo2010/jasonjoo2010.github.io/content/about.md

 Hi, I'm **Jason**.

+I know something in binary world.
+And I also good at `wood work`.
+I like hiking outdoor (Recently target on several mountains between 5000 and 5500 in elevation).
+I also like off-road, photography, CNC machine tool (manufactory one by myself using USBCNC), mechanical and electric design.

-If you have questions, you can reach me by email <hblzxsj@gmail.com>.
+If you have questions or are interested to contact, you can reach me through email <hblzxsj@gmail.com>.

 # Skills
 General